 All other 13 venues remain, with no new additions, although Valencia and Imola are still ‘to be confirmed’ and, in the case of Imola, ‘subjected to homologation’.

-Although the season will once again begin at Australia’s Phillip Island circuit, Portimao – the final round of the read more
+Although the season will once again begin at Australia’s Phillip Island circuit, Portimao – the final round of the championship in 2008 and 2009 – will move to round two next season. read more